HallemLab/Bryant-DeMarco-Hallem-2021/README.md

 5. [Authors](#authors)

 ## General Information
-This repository contains non-responsive code for the pre-processing and analysis for *Strongyloides spp* RNAseq datasets.
+This repository contains non-responsive code for the pre-processing and analysis for *Strongyloides spp* RNAs-eq datasets.
 Preprocessed data is used as inputs for the *Strongyloides* RNA-seq Browser, a Shiny Web App for on-demand browsing and analysis of published bulk *Strongyloides* RNA-seq data.
+It also contains analysis code used to generate results discussed in Bryant, DeMarco, and Hallem (2021).

 The sections below describe the contents of the primary subfolders within this repository.